A list of accredited sports clubs in Wolverhampton.

 - Wolverhampton Cricket Club

-- Wolverhampton Sporting Chances and Adult FC
+- Wolverhampton Sporting Chances

 - Wolverhampton Swimming Club